axiong48/Robotics/MRTP/README.md

      python3 generate_orchard.py [name_of_map].png --lat [Y] --lon - [X]

+the following folders already have a file so you may run as an example:

+     python3 generate_orchard.py orchard_map.png --lat 37.335 --lon -121.881

 a sdf file should appear in the worlds now you may:

+     cd ..
      colcon build

      ros2 launch clearpath_gz simulation.launch.py world:=generated_orchard